GarzaLab/garzalab.github.io/index.md

 Our research focuses on finding neuroimaging biomarkers in substance addiction and other neuropsychiatric disorders, as well as researching new treatments.

+Our formal lines of research are:

+* Frontostriatal system in substance use and addiction, and neuropsychiatric disorders.
+* Identification of neuroimaging biomarkers in humans and animal models.
+* Action mechanisms and possible uses of neuromodulation methods.

 ![group photo](group4.jpg)